Erudika/paraio.org/src/monolite/partials/042-api-batch-update.md

 title: Batch update
 category: REST API
 path: /v1/_batch
-type: PUT
+type: PATCH
 ---

 Updates multiple objects with a single request.
+Partial objects are supported.
 **Note:** These objects will not be validated as this would require us to read them first and validate them one by one.

 ### Request